ImageMetrics/pm2-hipchat/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Release History
+- 0.1.0 add option to specify from names and some code clean up
 - 0.0.3 replace slack ref leftovers
 - 0.0.2 replace slack ref leftovers
 - 0.0.1 Initial Release